 In physical server, NIUBI will show every disk with real model.
 In VMware virtual machine, all disks are shown as VMware Virtual.

-To extend system partition in VMware, firstly, check if there's enough free space in the contiguous partition D, if yes, shrink it to get Unallocated space, and then add into C drive.
-If there's not plenty of free space in drive D, you can shrink E or any other non-adjacent data volume on the same virtual disk.
+To extend system partition in VMware, firstly, check if there's enough free space in the contiguous partition D. If yes, shrink it to get Unallocated space, and then add into C drive.
+If there's not plenty of free space in drive D, you can shrink E or any other non-adjacent partition on the same virtual disk.
 In that case, there's an additional step to move Unallocated space before adding into C drive.

 - Right click drive D: and select "Resize/Move Volume", in the pop-up window, drag left border towards right or enter an amount directly in the box of Unallocated space before.

-- Right click C: drive and select "Resize/Move Volume" again, drag right border towards right to combine the contiguous Unallocated space.
+- Right click C: drive and select "Resize/Move Volume" again, drag right border towards right to combine this contiguous Unallocated space.

 - Click Apply on top left to execute, done.